abn/cloudrouter-docker-dpdk-sdk/README.md

-# cloudrouter-docker-dpdk-sdk
-CloudRouter DPDK SDK docker container
+# CloudRouter: DPDK SDK docker container

+This provides a DPDK SDK environment on CloudRouter.

+See OS specific branches.